 - Fallout had this as a consequence of being fairly non-linear.
 60-80% or so of the towns will be hard for a few levels if you don't visit the starter towns first, but they are all about the same level of difficulty to get to in the first place.
 Thus, most of the game is unlocked as of level eight or nine, except for the very end-game parts.

 - Fallout 2 has a strategy for sneaking into one of the end-game areas and doing the sidequests there by employing talking skills and running away from any actual fight.
 This can get you very advanced weapons, the second-best armor in the game, and a mountain of XP that would be a fair reward for near-end game characters, but is utterly insane for starting characters.
 (One quest gives you 20,000 XP.
 Starting characters can get five levels from that.)
 That said, if you happen to hit any random encounters on the way to said end game area, you will die horribly.
 Expect to reload repeatedly to pull it off.

-- In Fallout New Vegas your goal is to follow the trail of the guy who shot you in the head and left you for dead.
+- In Fallout: New Vegas your goal is to follow the trail of the guy who shot you in the head and left you for dead.
 Said trail ends in the eponymous city, which can be seen clearly from the town you start the game in, and the Honest Hearts DLC starting point is also near there.
 However if you travel directly there, you'll get ripped apart by Deathclaws or stung to death by Cazadores, forcing you to follow the trail properly (which involves looping all the way from the west side of the map down and around counter-clockwise until you reach New Vegas in the north) and grind levels.

-This, and many other Beef Gates in the game, is due to the principal modder responsible for Oscuro's Oblivion Overhaul (one of the most illustrious mods for The Elder Scrolls IV Oblivion) being a member of the development team.
+This, and many other Beef Gates in the game, is due to the principal modder responsible for Oscuro's Oblivion Overhaul (one of the most illustrious mods for The Elder Scrolls IV: Oblivion) being a member of the development team.

 - Both of those entry-level beef gates can be circumvented by experienced sequence breakers, however.
 And you have to enter this danger zone for one of the Great Khans' sidequests, and an unmarked quest for Sloan.